 Once you’re used to eating paleo, you’ll realize you’re cooking a lot more.
 And you will definitely want some variety and inspiration!
 Some great follows are listed below:

-And that is how I went paleo successfully and long term.
+And that is how and why I went paleo successfully and long term.
 I really believe that a paleo diet is sustainable because of the fact that you are not depriving yourself or setting yourself up with strict caloric or carb guidelines.
 Instead, you are simply living your life, eating real, whole foods.
 I hope you’re inspired to do this, for a long healthy, life… and to look and feel your best.

 Thank you so much for stopping by!
 Be sure to subscribe so you never miss a post!